-♦ 1st national/international organization responsible for preserving and promoting dance by people of African decent.
+♦ 1st national/international organization responsible for preserving and promoting dance by people of African descent.

 ♦ Internationally recognized political forum, networking for administrators, educators, choreographers, and dancers.